The equivalence of Bell's inequality and the Nash inequality in a quantum game-theoretic setting

 \section{Abstract}

-Are there two-player games in which a strategy pair can exist as a Nash equilibrium when the games are played quantum mechanically?
-To find an answer to this question, we study two-player games that are played in a generalized Einstein-Podolsky-Rosen setting.
-Considering particular strategy pairs, we identify sets of games for which the pair can exist as a Nash equilibrium only when Bell's inequality is violated.
-We thus identify a quantum game-theoretic setting for which the Nash inequality becomes equivalent to Bell's inequality.
-As the violation of Bell's inequality is regarded as being quantum in nature, this paper thus addresses the earliest criticisms of quantum games that questioned if they were truly quantum.
+The interaction of competing agents is described by classical game theory.
+It is now well known that this can be extended to the quantum domain, where agents obey the rules of quantum mechanics.
+This is of emerging interest for exploring quantum foundations, quantum protocols, quantum auctions, quantum cryptography, and the dynamics of quantum cryptocurrency, for example.
+In this paper, we investigate two-player games in which a strategy pair can exist as a Nash equilibrium when the games obey the rules of quantum mechanics.
+Using a generalized Einstein-Podolsky-Rosen (EPR) setting for two-player quantum games, and considering a particular strategy pair, we identify sets of games for which the pair can exist as a Nash equilibrium only when Bell's inequality is violated.
+We thus determine specific games for which the Nash inequality becomes equivalent to Bell's inequality for the considered strategy pair.